Grishk

+Grishk is at an elevation of approximately 817 m above sea level.
+It is located about an hour's drive northeast of Lashkargah where the Kandahar–Herat Highway passes over the Helmand River, some 120 km northwest of Kandahar and about the same distance southeast of Delaram.
+Upstream lies the Kajaki Dam which diverts water to the Boghra Irrigation Canal, an essential infrastructure for the region's crops.
+Grishk Dam is also nearby.
+The city was originally built around a fort on the east bank of the Helmand River but was later rebuilt on the west.

-Grishk is located on the important transport route known as Highway 1, which was built during the time of the Soviet–Afghan War.
-This route links Farah Province in the west and to Kandahar Province in the east.
-As part of Operation Moshtarak the British Army and Afghan workers are constructing Route Trident, a road that will eventually connect Grishk with the provincial capital of Lashkar Gah.
+Grishk has a number of bazaars, business centers, public parks, banks, hotels, restaurants, mosques, hospitals, universities, and places to play sports or relax.
+As part of Operation Moshtarak the British Army and Afghan workers constructed Route Trident, a road that connects Grishk with the provincial capital of Lashkargah.
 Grishk is also the southern terminus of Route 611.
 The area is irrigated by the Helmand and Arghandab Valley Authority.

 Climate

 Grishk has a hot desert climate (Köppen BWh), characterised by little precipitation and high variation between summer and winter temperatures.
 The average temperature in Grishk is 19.6 °C, while the annual precipitation averages 117 mm.
 Summers start in mid-May, last until late-September, and are extremely dry.
 July is the hottest month of the year with an average temperature of 32.2 °C. The coldest month January has an average temperature of 7.0 °C.